The Android Platform Security Model (2023): Implementation

 \subsubsection{Access control}

-Android uses three distinct permission mechanisms to perform access control: \begin{itemize} \item \textbf{Discretionary Access Control (DAC):} Processes may grant or deny access to resources that they own by modifying permissions on the object (e.g.\ granting world read access) or by passing a handle to the object over IPC.
-On Android this is implemented using UNIX-style permissions that are enforced by the kernel and URI permission grants.
-Processes running as the \texttt{root} user often have broad authority to override UNIX permissions (subject to MAC permissions -- see below).
-URI permission grants provide the core mechanism for app-to-app interaction allowing an app to grant selective access to pieces of data it controls. \item \textbf{Mandatory Access Control (MAC):} The system has a security policy that dictates what actions are allowed.
+Android uses three distinct permission mechanisms to perform access control: \begin{itemize} \item \textbf{Discretionary Access Control (DAC):} Apps run within their associated UNIX user ID (UID).
+App processes may grant or deny access to resources that are owned by their UID, by modifying permissions on the object (e.g., granting world read access) or by passing a handle to the object over IPC.
+On Android this is implemented using UNIX-style permissions that are enforced by the kernel.
+Processes running as the \texttt{root} user often have broad authority to override UNIX permissions of any other UID (subject to MAC permissions). \item \textbf{Mandatory Access Control (MAC):} The system has a security policy that dictates what actions are allowed.
 Only actions explicitly granted by policy are allowed.
 On Android this is implemented using SELinux~\cite{smalley_seandroid} and primarily enforced by the kernel.
-Android makes extensive use of SELinux to protect system components and assert security model requirements during compatibility testing. \item \textbf{Android permissions} gate access to sensitive data and services.
+Android makes extensive use of SELinux to protect system components and assert security model requirements during compatibility testing.
+SELinux based MAC supports enforcing security boundaries even between processes running with the same UID, and therefore offers finer granularity of isolation. \item \textbf{Android permissions} add higher-level semantic permissions (such as location or camera access) that are granted to UIDs, as well as URI permission grants to provide the core mechanism for fine-grained access control, allowing an app to grant selective access to pieces of data it controls.
 Enforcement is primarily done in userspace by the data/service provider (with notable exceptions such as \texttt{INTERNET}).
-Permissions are defined statically in an app's \texttt{AndroidManifest.xml}~\cite{url-android-manifest}, though not all permissions requested may be granted.
+Permissions are defined statically in an app's \texttt{AndroidManifest.xml}~\cite{url-android-manifest}.
+As Android permissions are the most direct user-visible component of the access control elements, we describe them in more detail in the following Section~\ref{subsec:android-permissions}. \end{itemize}

-Android 6.0 brought a major change by no longer guaranteeing that all requested permissions are granted when an application is installed.
-This was a direct result of the realization that users were not sufficiently equipped to make such a decision at installation time (cf.~\cite{Felt:2012:APU:2335356.2335360,Felt2012HowTA,Roesner_user-drivenaccess,190982}).
+Each of the three permission mechanisms roughly aligns with one of the three parties of the multi-party authorization (\hyperref[rule:1]{rule \circled{1}}).
+The platform utilizes MAC, apps use DAC, and users authorize by granting Android permissions.
+Note that permissions are not intended to be a complete mechanism for obtaining consent in the legal sense, but a technical measure to enforce auditability and control.
+It is up to the app developer processing personal user data to meet applicable legal requirements.